Five Minute Bird Count

 The 5MBC course is based on the Dawson and Bull field method.
 This course uses modern techniques, such as an online programme and pre-recorded bird calls, to help you identify common forest bird species.

 Please take note of the workshop dates as they differ from the course start date.
+Also, online enrolments for our courses close on the course start date.

 Close drawer